 - Multiplexer for circuit sharing

 - Smart charging algorithms with user participation

 - Grid Service:

-- Load Shifting
+- ∘Load Shifting

-- Demand Response (DR)
+- oDemand Response(DR)

-- Energy cost reduction
+- oEnergy cost reduction

 Description: EV charging, when managed properly and with scale, can help grid operators with their needs.
 Utilities' needs such as DR can be supported with proper management and protocols of EV chargers with minimal disruption to the drivers.